New Referrers

 • securely stored on their cloud based database

-• will be all the information SSENDIAS will have unless I give specific permission to have information from any other source
+• will be all the information SSENDIAS will have unless you give specific permission to have information from any other source

 • the database is independent of Sheffield LA